Cycling Tioga Pass, Yosemite: One of the greatest bike climbs in the Sierra Nevada Mountain Range

 Fee to enter the park: As of June, 2015, the fee to enter the park on a bicycle was $15.
 We purchased the $80 All-Parks Pass which gives us access for the year into all National Parks.

-Roadway surface and traffic: The roadway is excellent throughout, but the road is narrow and there are many wide vehicles on the road after the early morning hours -although this route is closed to commercial vehicles.
+Roadway Surface and Traffic Report: The roadway is excellent throughout, but the road is narrow and there are many wide vehicles on the road after the early morning hours, although this route is closed to commercial vehicles.